Linux / amd64

 If you use the one-click deploy script from #3 above, then Helm charts are automatically pulled from the script.

-TAO offers several highly accurate purpose-built pre-trained models for a variety of vision AI and Conversatational AI tasks.
+TAO offers several highly accurate purpose-built pre-trained models for a variety of vision AI tasks.
 Developers, system builders and software partners building intelligent vision AI apps and services, can bring their own custom data and train with and fine-tune pre-trained models instead of going through the hassle of large data collection and training from scratch.

 2D Body Pose Estimation

 The purpose-built models are available on NGC.
 Under each model cards, there is a pruned/deployable version that can be deployed as is or an unpruned/trainable version which can be used with TAO to fine tune with your own dataset.